Manikanta-010/kychub-task/README.md

 Clean, modern UI with a gradient background and shadow effects

 How to Run Locally
-Clone the repo: git clone https://github.com/your-username/productpulse.git
+Clone the repo: git clone: https://github.com/Manikanta-010/kychub-task/tree/master

 Navigate to the folder: cd productpulse